machine learning +

 Fallback graph compiled

-This pattern is especially useful for LLM model fallbacks.
-Your primary node calls GPT-4o.
-If that fails, the fallback calls GPT-4o-mini.
-LangChain makes this even easier with .with_fallbacks().
+This pattern is perfect for LLM model switching.
+Say the primary node uses GPT-4o.
+If GPT-4o goes dark, the fallback swaps to GPT-4o-mini.
+LangChain offers a built-in shortcut for exactly this: .with_fallbacks().

 def create_resilient_llm():